eclipse/xtext/xtext-website/documentation/01_domainmodelwalkthrough.md

 ## Run the Generated IDE Plug-in {#run-generated-plugin}

 We are now able to test the IDE integration.
-If you select **Run -\> Run Configurations...** from the Eclipse menu, you can choose **Eclipse Application -\> Launch Runtime Eclipse**.
+If you select *Run &rarr; Run Configurations...* from the Eclipse menu, you can choose *Eclipse Application &rarr; Launch Runtime Eclipse*.
 This preconfigured launch shortcut already has appropriate memory settings and parameters set.
-Now you can hit **Run** to start a new Eclipse.
+Now you can hit *Run* to start a new Eclipse.

 ![](images/30min_launchconfiguration.png)

 This will spawn a new Eclipse workbench with your newly developed plug-ins installed.
-In the new workbench, create a new project of your choice, e.g. **File -\> New -\> Project... -\> Java Project** and therein a new file with the file extension you chose in the beginning (**\*.dmodel**).
+In the new workbench, create a new project of your choice, e.g. *File &rarr; New &rarr; Project... &rarr; Java Project* and therein a new file with the file extension you chose in the beginning (*\*.dmodel*).
 This will open the generated entity editor.
 Try it and discover the default functionality for code completion, syntax highlighting, syntactic validation, linking errors, the outline view, find references etc.

 ![](images/30min_editor.png)

 ## Second Iteration: Adding Packages and Imports {#add-imports}

 After you have created the your first DSL and had a look at the editor, the language should be refined and incrementally enhanced.
-The Domain Model language should support the notion of **Package**s in order to avoid name clashes and to better fit with the target environment (Java).
-A **Package** may contain **Types** and other packages.
+The Domain Model language should support the notion of *Package*s in order to avoid name clashes and to better fit with the target environment (Java).
+A *Package* may contain *Types* and other packages.
 In order to allow fort names in references, we will also add a way to declare imports.

 In the end we want to be able to split the previously used model into to distinct files :